JeromeMSD/agathe/README.md

 > ```bash
 > python3 -m ensurepip --upgrade
 > ```
-> or `sudo apt install python3-pip` if you are in a Linux environment
+> or `sudo apt install python3-pip` if you are in a Linux environment.

 ```bash
 pip install opencv-python